-Again, good content can be very helpful in it, as no good content will ever try to lie, trick or overpromise something to the subscribers and readers.
+Again, good content can be beneficial, as no good content will lie, trick, or overpromise something to the subscribers and readers.
 It will just show good ways and create a deep bond of understanding.
 Your subscriber has to trust you to be able to do anything with you in the future, never forget it and always try to be helpful and honest.
 If you do this, you won't have any problem with spammy words.

 There's something you have to keep in mind, otherwise you will fall into the spam folders.
 That's your sender reputation, that you have to monitor from time to time.
 That's basically a score that your ISP (Internet Service Provider) gives to you, measuring different email sending pratices and determining if you follow the standards.
-It's composed of three different aspects: Domain Reputation (determines the status and rank of your domain name), IP Reputation (which is associated with your IP address) and the Content Reputation (which measures the quality of the sender's email), again being helped by a good content.
+It's composed of three aspects: Domain Reputation (determines the status and rank of your domain name), IP Reputation (which is associated with your IP address), and the Content Reputation (which measures the quality of the sender's email).

-One thing you should be aware of is your IP Reputation, that shows how many users want email from your IP address, as measured by bounces, spam or UBE (unwanted bulk mail).
+One thing you should be aware of is your IP Reputation, which shows how many users want email from your IP address, as measured by bounces, spam or UBE (unwanted bulk mail).
 And content reputation is based on a few things that can determine the sender’s email quality by analyzing content, past and new.
-There are filters that can help on this, such as the filters for spammy words.
-If you get low content reputation, it means that you keep getting low open rates, flags, blocks, and unsubscribes - a nightmare on it's own.
+Some filters can help with this, such as the filters for spammy words.
+If you get a low content reputation, it means that you keep getting low open rates, flags, blocks, and unsubscribes - a nightmare on its own.

-Those two metrics create a picture about your email practices and help to generate the domain reputation over time, which is a complex measure on everything.
-Sender reputation goes along many practices and can be helped by a bunch of things - you have to check it from time to time.
+Those two metrics create a picture of your email practices and help to generate the domain reputation over time, which is a sophisticated measure of everything.
+Sender reputation goes along with many methods and can be helped by a bunch of things - you have to check it from time to time.
 Don't let it fall too much, or your emails will get to that dreadful spam folder.

-It works so the mailbox providers can deliver an inbox experience that is free from malicious, spammy emails that many email marketers still do.
-An email from a sender with good reputation will probably land on the inbox, whereas emails from senders with lower reputations may fall into secondary folders (which will impact metrics) or spam folders.
+It works so the mailbox providers can deliver an inbox experience free from malicious, spammy emails that many email marketers still send.
+An email from a sender with a good reputation will probably land in the inbox.
+In contrast, emails from senders with lower reputations may fall into secondary folders (which will impact metrics) or spam folders.

-If you have a strong sender reputation it shows to mailbox providers that you are following satisfactory parameters, and therefore you can be trusted.
-Your email is probably the best channel you have, with a ROI (Return on Investment) that can go over 4,400% (that's the market average, accordingly to Sendgrid) and it deserves to be measured and taken care of as any good channel would be.
+If you have a strong sender reputation, it shows to mailbox providers that you are following satisfactory parameters, and therefore you can be trusted.
+Your email is probably the best channel you have, with ROI (Return on Investment) that can go over 4,400% (that's the market average, according to Sendgrid).
+It deserves to be measured and taken care of as any right channel would be.
 It's way better than other channels such as print letters and SMS (which usually leads to fast blocks).
 One tool that can help you monitor your sender reputation is MailMonitor.
 Use it from time to time.

-Last aspect that you have to take care of is constant email validation.
+The last aspect that you have to take care of is constant email validation.
 That's what we provide, by the way.
-What is email validation, you may ask.
-Well, to put it simple: imagine that you have an email list over 1 year.
-You started with 0 emails and now it has 30,000 emails.
-Without validation, you will send email to all these 30,000 addresses and some would return - those are invalid emails.
-Over time it's costs (as mail SaaS are usually pricier when you have tons of emails) and it damages your sender reputation.
+What is email validation, you may ask?
+Well, to put it simply: imagine that you have an email list for over one year.
+You started with 0 emails, and now it has 30,000 emails.
+Without validation, you will send emails to all these 30,000 addresses, and some would bounce - those are invalid emails.
+Over time it is costly (as email SaaS is usually pricier when you have tons of emails) and damages your sender reputation.

-In the long run, this does a huge difference.
+In the long run, this makes a huge difference.
 Don't be afraid to see your email list shrink.
-That's good, as you're focusing on better emails with higher chances to being read.
+That's good, as you're focusing on better emails with higher chances of being read.
 Write good content and those users will bond with you and turn into costumers!
-We call it a good email marketing strategy, that converts and helps you build your brand.
+We call it a good email marketing strategy that converts and helps you build your brand.
 In the long run, that's what you want, right?

-You have to do it from time to that, like cutting your nails.
+You have to do it from time to time, like cutting your nails.
 There's no specific timing to it, but you should at least try to do it once every quarter.
-If you have hundreds of thousands or millions of emails in your list, it might be better to do it every month or every fortnight.
+If hundreds of thousands or millions of emails are on your list, it might be better to do it every month or fortnight.
 The same if you have mostly corporate emails (as they change faster than personal ones).
 It will help you avoid those hard bounces that can be so damaging to your send reputation.

-If you do these four things from time to time, certainly you will be helping your email marketing strategy to survive in the long run: you may avoid big problems because of that.
-If you have to start over, you will see your ROI dropping deeply, and it will cost you too - after all, everytime you have to set up a new server, it may be a few thousand dollars that goes away needlessly.
+If you do these four things from time to time, you will certainly be helping your email marketing strategy to survive in the long run: you may avoid big problems.
+If you have to start over, you will see your ROI dropping deeply, and it will cost you too - after all, every time you have to set up a new server, it may be a few thousand dollars that go away needlessly.
 Many users are using email marketing again because of email validation.
 We're glad to help!